deivuh/deivuh.github.io/source/_posts/2014-04-27-digitalocean-droplets-manager-OSX.markdown

  - Reboot, shutdown and power on droplets

-This app works but is still under development, but for those who want to try it or start using it, you can [download the app file](http://bit.ly/QOpaBs).
+This app works but is still under development, but for those who want to try it or start using it, ~~you can [download the app file](http://bit.ly/QOpaBs)~~ (See update).

 The source code is at my [Github repository](https://github.com/deivuh/DODropletManager-OSX), for those willing to contribute or just look at it.

 ###Update
-It seems to be that everyone has different clientID and API key lengths.
-I guess it was a wrong assumption, I just fixed it and recompiled [the app file](http://bit.ly/QOpaBs).

-###Update #2
-There was another issue regarding it only updating the first droplet.
-Fixed it.
+There have been quite a few contributions, and thanks to them, the app is growing quite fast :).
+For .app build releases, please visit [The repository's release section](https://github.com/deivuh/DODropletManager-OSX/releases) to download them.